"I think it's just basically us being ourselves as Indigenous people. We have a safe space that we can provide for them, and they can be themselves."

 It is not only organizations, however, that should be finding solutions to the climate crisis, but individuals too.
 Most of us can implement even the smallest of changes to help.
 “You can start out small and carry a reusable water bottle or bamboo utensils when you're traveling,” Cooley explained, “[It’s about] what we can do ourselves as individuals and then hopefully influence others or inspire others to make some of those changes.”
 On whom her inspiration or personal hero is, Cooley shared:

 My mom.
-Just her strength, her patience, and her resilience.
+Her strength, her patience, and her resilience.
 I have six siblings, so she raised seven of us.
-But not only seven of us; she was also a dorm aide in a boarding school, she's been a substitute teacher… so she's helped raise a lot of kids, not just us.
-When she was weaving in the film, I mean, she taught herself how to do that.
-Even from processing the wool, taking it off the sheep, cleaning the wool, carting it, spinning it, and dyeing it.
-She does all of it and that's really inspiring to me because she learned from her own family and her own relatives to do that.
-And now she's weaving rugs and learning how to do that on her own. […] As long as we're happy, she's happy.
-She knows also when something's wrong with one of us, she will reach out and she just feels it because she's a mother.
-She's my hero.
+But not only seven of us; she was also a residential aide at a boarding school, she was also a substitute teacher… so she's helped raise and support many of kids, not just my siblings and I. When she was weaving in the film, she taught herself how to do that.
+From processing the wool, taking it off the sheep, cleaning the wool, carding it, spinning it, and dyeing it.
+She does all of it and that's really inspiring to me because she observed her own mother and sister weaving and now she's weaving rugs and learning how to do that on her own. […] As long as we (her kids) are happy, she's happy.
+She also knows when something's wrong with one of her kids, she will reach out, she feels it because she's a mother.
+She is my hero.

 Water Flows Together